kylpo/react-playbook/deep-dives/refs.md

 But reallistically, you're likely to need some imperative functionality: animating, media playback, DOM measurements, etc. For example, an `Animate` component may be more unwieldy managing an `isAnimating` prop than just calling a `this.animate.trigger()`.

 ## The cool stuff
-Now that we're using `ref callbacks`, we can do some pretty cool stuff with them.
+Now that we're using `ref` callbacks, we can do some pretty cool stuff with them.

 #### `refNode` pattern
-Back when `ref strings` were the norm, it was difficult to extract out subcomponents:
+Back when `ref` strings were the norm, it was difficult to extract out subcomponents:

 ```jsx
 class MyTooBigComponent extends React.Component {